 - Providing early identification and early intervention services for at-risk individuals and groups

-- Providing community awareness, health literacy, education and training programs
+- Providing community awareness, health literacy, and education and training programs

 - Advising regulatory and legislative agencies on emergency treatment for individuals with communication and swallowing disorders